-If a product implementing an Approved Cryptographic Protocol has been inappropriately configured, it is possible that relatively weak cryptographic algorithms could be inadvertently selected.
+If a product implementing an Approved Cryptographic Protocol has been inappropriately configured, it is possible that relatively weak cryptographic algorithms or implementations could be inadvertently selected.
 In combination with an assumed level of security confidence, this can represent a significant level of security risk.

-When configuring unevaluated products that implement an Approved Cryptographic Protocol, agencies can ensure that only the Approved Cryptographic Algorithm can be used by disabling the unapproved algorithms within the products (which is preferred) or advising system users not to use them via a policy.
+When configuring unevaluated products that implement an Approved Cryptographic Protocol, agencies can ensure that only the Approved Cryptographic Algorithm can be used by disabling the unapproved algorithms within the products (which is preferred).
+Alternatively a policy can be put in place to advise system users not to use the non-approved algorithms.

 While many Approved Cryptographic Protocols support authentication, agencies should be aware that these authentication mechanisms are not foolproof.
 To be effective, these mechanisms MUST be securely implemented and protected.
 This can be achieved by: